AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 >[!NOTE]
 >
->This example was simplified in order to simply illustrate its use.
-In a production environment, it is recommended to use [Sling models.](https://sling.apache.org/documentation/bundles/models.html)
+>This example was simplified to illustrate its use.
+In a production environment, Adobe recommends you use [Sling models](https://sling.apache.org/documentation/bundles/models.html).

 ## Beyond the Basics {#beyond-the-basics}

-In this section introduces some further features that go beyond the simple example described previously.
+This section introduces some further features that go beyond the simple example described previously.

 * Passing parameters to a use-class
 * Bundled Java use-class